-Organizations want to believe they are doing enough when it comes to IT asset disposal.
-Naturally, none want to believe they aren’t, especially when it comes to privacy protection.
+Organizations want to believe they are doing enough for IT asset disposition.
+Naturally, none wish to think they aren’t, especially regarding privacy protection.

 Too often, however, cognitive dissonance prevents an objective assessment of actual achievement.
-Unfortunately, organizations unwilling to examine the facts are unwittingly increasing their liability and legal exposure.
+Unfortunately, organizations unwilling to examine the facts unwittingly increase their liability and legal exposure.

 People are very good at rationalizing.
-Physiologist Leon Festinger famously showed that, when confronted with challenging new information, most people seek to preserve their current understanding of the world.
-In order to avoid the discomfort, they reject new information, discount the impact of new information, or convince themselves that no conflict really exists.
+Physiologist Leon Festinger famously showed that most people seek to preserve their current understanding of the world when confronted with challenging new information.
+To avoid discomfort, they reject new information, discount the impact of new information, or convince themselves that no conflict really exists.

 - Overeating – Paul knows he shouldn’t eat another piece of pizza, but he rationalizes it by saying he’ll make up for indulging today by eating less tomorrow.

 - Smoking – Stanley knows that smoking is bad for his health, but he rationalizes it by saying everyone dies of something.

 - Faking sick days – Frank justifies the extra time off because he’s underpaid and overworked.

 Here are a few examples of cognitive dissonance at play with ITAD…

 - Virtuous employees don’t want to think about other employees stealing retired computers.